-- For Windows 7: Open the Start menu, and then click Help and Support. - For Windows 10: Open the Start menu, and then click Get started.
+- For Windows 7: Open the Start menu, and then click Help and Support. - For Windows 10: Open the Start menu, and then click Get started from the right panel.
 Additionally, you can search from the taskbar to find help, apps, files, settings, and so on.